 Fortunately, lots of images survive from those days.
-Here are a few to help keep your interest level up as you read the book and prepare for our book forum.
+Here are a few to help keep your interest level up as you read the book and prepare

 The guy to the left is Daniel Burnham, the hero of the book.
 Well, he is the hero of the book if you like the architecture which characterized the fair.
 Some folks frown upon the neoclassical stuff, but I like it.